airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-dbt.md

 ## Overview

-This tutorial will describe how to integrate SQL based transformations with Airbyte syncs using specialized transformation tool: DBT.
+This tutorial will describe how to integrate SQL based transformations with Airbyte syncs using specialized transformation tool: dbt.

-This tutorial is the second part of the previous tutorial [Transformations with dbt](transformations-with-sql.md).
+This tutorial is the second part of the previous tutorial [Transformations with SQL](transformations-with-sql.md).
 Next, we'll wrap-up with a third part on submitting transformations back in Airbyte: [Transformations with Airbyte](transformations-with-airbyte.md).

 (Example outputs are updated with Airbyte version 0.23.0-alpha from May 2021)